taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 We currently don't have any endpoints declared in the private /api scope, so let's go ahead and add one and also write the controller and view logic.

 <!-- Write endpoint and logic to update a user only when authenticated -->

+> This post currently isn't finished.
+The remainder of this post will be coming soon